Japan Pulp and Paper Company Limited

 2009

-• Eco Paper JP Co., Ltd. acquired the paper manufacturing operations of Tokiwa Corporation.
+• Eco Paper JP acquires the paper manufacturing operations of Tokiwa Corporation.

 2010

-• Gould Paper, a major independent U.S paper merchant, became a consolidated subsidiary of JP, expanding the JP Group's business activities throughout North America and Europe.
+• Gould Paper, a major independent U.S. paper merchant, became a consolidated subsidiary of Japan Pulp & Paper, expanding the group's business activities throughout North America and Europe.

 2011

-• Acquired shares of Corelex Group, a major player in the recycled household paper sector.
+• Corelex Group, a major player in the recycled household paper sector, joins the group.

 2012

-• KCT Trading, an Indian paper merchant, came under the JP umbrella and expanded the JP Group's business activities throughout India.
+• KCT Trading, an Indian paper merchant, comes under the Japan Pulp & Paper umbrella, expanding the group's business activities throughout India.

 2013

-• Eco Power JP Co., Ltd. established, and entered the solar power generation business.
+• Eco Power JP established, enabling the group to enter the electric power selling business.

 2014